LeanerCloud/ec2-instances-info/README.md

-This used to be a part of my other project [AutoSpotting](https://github.com/cristim/autospotting) which uses it intensively, but I decided to extract it into a dedicated project sice it may be useful to someone else out there.
+This used to be a part of my other project [AutoSpotting](https://github.com/cristim/autospotting) which uses it intensively, but I decided to extract it into a dedicated project since it may be useful to someone else out there.

 Some data fields that were not needed in AutoSpotting may not yet be exposed but